 Professional Requirements (senior level electives)

 What Is Civil Engineering?
 Civil and Environmental Engineers seek to sustainably plan, design, construct and maintain infrastructure systems that meet the evolving needs of humanity while maintaining and protecting the natural environment.
 We work in the natural and constructed environments and must account for the forces of nature in our designs, seeking to minimize any adverse effects of our designs on the environment and society.
 We design and construct the physical infrastructure needed by society to insure a high quality of life.
 This includes the buildings where we live and work, the highways where we travel, the water that we drink, as well as a multitude of other projects necessary for the well-being of life on planet earth.
-Civil & Environmental Engineers address some of the most important challenges that face our world today, including: The mission of the Civil and Environmental Engineering Department is to provide students with a broad, fundamental real-world educational program to prepare them to contribute actively to engineering practice while considering public health and safety, social equity, and environmental and economic factors.
+Civil & Environmental Engineers address some of the most important challenges that face our world today, including: The mission of the School of Civil and Environmental Engineering is to provide students with a broad, fundamental real-world educational program to prepare them to contribute actively to engineering practice while considering public health and safety, social equity, and environmental and economic factors.
 Our programs develop creative thinking and innovation skills that enable engineers to develop new solutions to local, national and global problems related to the built and natural environment.
 We are dedicated to maintaining an inclusive and collaborative environment for students, faculty and staff.
 We are committed to empowering our students, developing life-long learners, and instilling a sense of professional responsibility.

 What Else Does Accreditation Involve?
 STUDENT OUTCOMES are what students are expected to know and be able to do by the time of graduation: In addition there are special CE PROGRAM CRITERIA defined by the American Society of Civil Engineers (ASCE), the professional society for civil engineers in the US.
 These criteria say that any accredited civil engineering program must prepare graduates to “apply knowledge of mathematics through differential equations, calculus-based physics, chemistry, and at least one additional area of basic science; apply probability and statistics to address uncertainty; analyze and solve problems in at least four technical areas appropriate to civil engineering; conduct experiments in at least two technical areas of civil engineering and analyze and interpret the resulting data; design a system, component, or process in at least two civil engineering contexts; include principles of sustainability in design; explain basic concepts in project management, business, public policy, and leadership; analyze issues in professional ethics; and explain the importance of professional licensure.”
 The undergraduate course program you take in CE is designed so that by graduation you will have taken courses to learn how to do all of the above.

 What is Professional Licensure?
 Engineers are required to be licensed when their work directly affects public health, safety and welfare.
 Licensure ensures that engineers have met minimum qualifications, including competence, ability, experience and character.
 The licensing process involves an initial exam, called the Fundamentals of Engineering Examination (FE Exam), professional experience, and a second exam, called the Principles and Practice of Engineering (P&P Exam).
 Once an individual has passed the FE Exam, s/he is certified as an Engineer-in-Training (EIT).
 After some professional experience and passing the P&P Exam, the individual becomes a Professional Engineer (PE), and is said to be “licensed”.
 The exams are developed and administered by the National Council of Examiners for Engineering and Surveying (NCEES).
 The first exam, the FE Exam, can be taken just before graduation from a four-year accredited engineering program, like UConn’s.
 The exam stresses subject material in a typical undergraduate program, including chemistry, physics, mathematics, statistics, dynamics, mechanics of materials, fluid mechanics, electrical engineering, thermodynamics and engineering economics.
 The CE Faculty strongly encourages all CE students to take this exam in the last semester of their undergraduate program when the subject matter is still fresh in your mind.
 Waiting to take this exam after graduation often requires significant additional preparation.
 Connecticut has chosen the automatic model for approval, which is that examinees will be allowed to register directly with NCEES without prior approval by the Board.
 FE who would like to be certified in Connecticut may register with NCEES at www.ncees.org.
 Candidates will pay NCEES the examination fee and will schedule their examination in their NCEES account.
 Candidates will then take their examination at a Pearson VUE testing location.
-Candidates will be required to read the NCEES Examinee Guide at http://ncees.org/exams/cbt/examinee-guide/.
+Candidates will be required to read the NCEES Examinee Guide at https://ncees.org/examinee-guide/.
 Reference materials and practice exams are also available on the NCEES website.

 So...
 Who are these People?